blacklightpy/vaultofknowledge/Video.md

 				- Scan lines are transmitted as analog signals in which varying voltages represented the intensity of light
 				- Analog TV has scan lines but no scan pixels, instead the signal varies along the scan line
 					- They normally used interlaced scan
-					- CRTs produce persistence of motion due to -  phosophor persistence (to reduce this brightness difference in the first lines is why they used interlacing since only every other line is drawn in a single field of broadcast video), and [[Persistence of Vision]].
+					- CRTs produce persistence of motion due to -  phosophor persistence (to reduce this brightness difference in the first lines is why they used interlacing since only every other line is drawn in a single field of broadcast video), and [Persistence of Vision](Persistence%20of%20Vision.md).
 				- Digital TV systems represent images as a raster of pixels, in either RGB colour space or others such as YCbCr.
 Standards for rasters include Rec.601 for SDTV, Rec.709 for HDTV etc.
 			- Analog blanking intervals seperated frames
 		- Physical Film